kaustubhkmr/FPP/README.md

-# FPP
+# House Help
-The project aims at creating a platform for clients to book various household services.
+The project named House Help aims at creating a platform for clients to book various household services.
 It also provides an opportunity to service providers to register their services so that the clients may be able to book them.
 The supliers can choose from a predefined set of services or add their own custom services.There is also an admin role which is able to control the entire flow of application.
 Following steps demonstrate the flow of the application.
 # Welcome Page